gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 How many of them already knew that the mountain wasn't going to be there?

 There!
 That dot.
 She brought her hand up to shield her eyes.
 It had to be Thomas's flying boat, the *Presumption*.
-She was coming in fast, Erileine realized---very fast.
+She was coming in fast, Erileine realized–very fast.

 She waved.
 A tiny arm wave back.
 She dragged a couple of bumpers over to the dock's edge, looped their nooses around stayposts, and